2024 EFL League Two play-off final: Post-match

 Writers in the local newspaper, the Sussex Express, described Crawley's win as a "miracle", citing their relegation battle the previous season, and a major restructuring of the team during the summer of 2023.
 Manager Scott Lindsey rejected this label, however, attributing the team's win to "hard work and belief".
-He said: "I understand life’s really short.
+He said: "I understand life's really short.
 Most people who were nearly relegated last season would probably think consolidation this year.
-But it’s not a word I have in my vocabulary."
+But it's not a word I have in my vocabulary."
 Lindsey's Crewe counterpart, Lee Bell, expressed pride in his squad, noting that the season had been a "real stretch" for them given the small number of players available, and also saying that he was "bitterly disappointed just for them as individuals".
 He congratulated Crawley on their win, saying that they were "worthy winners" and that Crewe had "struggled to get going and create anything".

 Crawley Town held a celebration event at Broadfield Stadium on 20 May where supporters could meet players, get autographs and show their appreciation.
-Lindsey apologised that some of his players were "a little drunk".
-Carlisle's stay in League One was limited to one season, as they were relegated back to League Two at the end of the 2024–25 season.
+Crawley's stay in League One was limited to one season, as they were relegated back to League Two at the end of the 2024–25 season.
 Crewe finished in 13th position in 2024–25, missing out on a play-off place.